International Epidemiological Association: The World Congress of Epidemiology (WCE)

-The Educational work of the association
+Educational work

-The IEA has always attached great importance to the educational aspects of its work and its first Chairman, Robert Cruikshank, often used the phrase ‘spreading the gospel’ to describe these aims.
+The IEA has always attached great importance to the educational aspects of its work and its first Chairman, Robert Cruikshank, often used the phrase "spreading the gospel" to describe these aims.

 The meeting in Cali in 1959 stimulated great interest in epidemiology in Colombia and as a result three seminars on epidemiology were later organized by the IEA in that country.
 This marked the beginning of a series of seminars in the South American continent and the Caribbean area.

 The Milbank Memorial Fund helped to make this extensive series of seminars possible and the WHO, through the Pan American Health Organization, also cooperated in these seminars.
 By 1977 the IEA had organized, or played a prominent part in, 23 Seminars or Workshops on epidemiology in 19 different countries.
 These were often conducted in association with the WHO.
 The association only undertakes to organize or participate in seminars at the invitation of the national or local educational or governmental bodies concerned.